 -If you have a problem, you are on your own.
 The terminals don't answer the phone, pretty much ever.
 If they actually do answer, they rudely can't help you.
 The 800# helps you by putting you on hold and trying to call the terminals...and you see where that goes.
 So, even though the 800# people actually try to help, they can't really help.

--When you go to the terminal expect to be asked for money or other things before you go inside.
+-When you go to the terminal expect to be asked for money or other things (by people loitering) before you go inside.
 Once inside expect to be treated rudely or witness to a very rude or awkward event happening somewhere in the terminal.

 -Lastly, we received an email with our label today stating: "Shipments containing used furniture WILL be accepted for transportation subject to a Zero Released Value (i.e. zero declared value no matter if fee paid) and provided the shipper will assume full risk for damage and the carrier(s) shall NOT be liable for damages."
 This also relates to everything they ship.
 Aka they can beat the hell out of your package, drop it from a building, run over it with the bus and the person that shipped the item is the one that is responsible for it, not Greyhound.
 So....we are actually quite happy to say that as of today we are no long offering Greyhound as a possible shipping method.
 No insurance = no shipments.